This post was most recently updated on June 6th, 2021

 Over time, your sheets – like any other type of fabric – will develop a scratchy and bumpy surface.

-Pilling, fuzz balls, old fabric softener residue, etc. – they all contribute to that dry or crusty surface that is anything but cozy and inviting.
+Pilling, fuzz balls, old fabric softener residue, etc. – all contribute to that dry or crusty surface that is anything but cozy and inviting.

 So the first step is to shave your sheets.
 For this step, you’ll need a good fabric defuzzer.